This site is work in progress and does not yet describe all available steps.

 • If a protocol is used that specifies/returns a content-type, this is used.
 This is for instance the case when loading documents over HTTP(S).

 When loading a document from disk (using the file:// protocol), in most cases, the XProc processor determines the content-type based on the filename extension.
-So a .xml file will become XML, .txt text, etc. What extensions are mapped to what document-type is, again, implementation-defined.
+So a .xml file will become XML, .txt text, etc. What extensions are mapped to what content-type is, again, implementation-defined.
 However, you can be reasonably sure the most common extensions are interpreted correctly.

 Examples